Scouts' A Million Hands programme - better mental health for all

 What are mental health problems?

 In many ways, mental health is just like physical health: everybody has it, and we need to take care of it.

 Good mental health means being generally able to think, feel and react in the ways you need and want to live your life.
 But if you go through a period of poor mental health, you might find the ways you're thinking, feeling or reacting become difficult to cope with.
 This can feel just as bad as a physical illness or even worse.

 "One of the biggest things you can learn from scouting is independence …not just the simple things of cooking and cleaning and looking after yourself, it's mentally as well."

 What types are there?

 There are many different mental health problems.
 Everyone's experience is different and can change at different times.

-Young people can experience a range of mental health problems, whilst coping with the pressures of growing up.
+Young people can experience a range of mental health problems, while coping with the pressures of growing up.